 Talk to a FREE Travel Agent for your Disney Cruise Ships Vacation:

 You can also use a FREE Disney Travel Agent to help you book all your info.
 They sometimes can find discounts you may not know about and they won’t charge you for their services.
+That’s right, there is no extra charge.
 We chose an inside room with a porthole which was perfect for us and a lot cheaper.
 The porthole was a lot bigger than I thought.
 You can also save 10% on future cruises when you book your next cruise while you are on the boat.
 You can also save on flights if you leave on a Wed. and come back on a Tues.
 Mid-week flights can save you up to $80-$100.

 This is the fun part!
 Excursions are exciting and we recommend spending some time on this aspect of planning your trip.
-Keep in mind, a travel agent can help you decide what to book if you’re nervous about closures or social distancing considerations.
+Keep in mind, a travel agent can help you decide what to book if you’re nervous about important things like closures or social distancing considerations.

 When booking excursions think outside the box.
 What the cruise line is offering may not always be the least expensive.
 For example on this trip we stopped in Nassau, which is home for the amazing Atlantis Resort.
 I would suggest checking around at area hotels near Atlantis like the Comfort Suites where you get free wristbands for Atlantis when you book a room.
 Compare the prices and see which is cheaper.
 Also don’t go overboard booking your excursions either.
 Remember this is a vacation, it’s a time to relax and there is plenty to do aboard the ship.